amedia/dbtwiz/docs/build.md

 ### `--repeat-last`, `-l`

-When you build with _dbtwiz_, it will store a list of selected models in the file `.dbtwiz/last_select.json` in the current project.
+When you build with dbtwiz, it will store a list of selected models in the file `.dbtwiz/last_select.json` in the current project.

 Pass this option to rebuild the same models that you most recently built.